byui-cse/cse450-course/source/module-02/project.md

 	Once the feature is a DateTime, you can [calculate the number of months between two dates](https://medium.com/@bramtunggala/a-simple-way-to-finding-the-difference-between-two-dates-in-pandas-179d2714b6c).

 !!!note "K-Means Clustering"
 	Remember, K-Means doesn't work on categorical data.
-According to what I got from the discussion, you'll be clustering based on months of service and the results of the old employee engagmeent survey and Cecil's most recent employee satisfaction survey.
+According to what I got from the discussion, you'll be clustering based on months of service and the results of the old employee engagement survey and Cecil's most recent employee satisfaction survey.

 	I'm sure you know this, but you'll need to tackle this part in two steps.
 First, find the optimal number of clusters using the elbow method.
 Then, cluster the data into that many clusters and try to figure out what the members of each cluster have in common with one another.